Seanghost117/Spooky.Best-Initial-Source-Leak/README.md

    ![The Protections](https://i.imgur.com/3d4r4D2.png)
 </details>

-> By the way for those who don't know, yes original Spooki was cracked, and yes the dev disappeared, and yes there was a alrge monetary exchange by the original owners to get a working version out.
+> By the way for those who don't know, yes original Spooki was cracked, and yes the dev disappeared, and yes there was a large monetary exchange by the original owners to get a working version out.
 A redone version was made off the big base source.
 No I can not be attributed to the code or most of it, If I'm being honest most was simply prior hand work, scraps of a former project that included myself and several others but was a cluster fuck and never worked out.
 The remake was then given to the current owners and thus you have Spooky.best.
 If you want to know then yes they also paid $130 for a 20 second fix which they also knew was indeed a 20 second fix.
 <details>
   <summary>Images</summary>